Z-537-437/QML/README.md

 ### Dataset Descriptions

 - **BAS Dataset**: Contains $N \times N$ binary images (horizontal or vertical stripes) and supports the injection of adjustable normalized Gaussian noise.
-- **Hypercube Environment**: A custom environment following Gymnasium standards, where the state space is defined by the vertices of an $ n $-dimensional hypercube (with $ n=6 $ used in experiments).
+- **Hypercube Environment**: A custom environment following Gymnasium standards, where the state space is defined by the vertices of an $n$-dimensional hypercube (with $n=6$ used in experiments).